MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Experiments

 \subsubsection{Basis Coefficient Count}

 We investigate the impact of the basis coefficient count (i.e., the number of radial basis functions) on downstream clustering performance.
 Since our technique employs a meta-learner to learn a lower-dimensional subspace, our approach should be resilient to changes in the basis coefficients we cluster.
 From Table \ref{tab:grid_size}, we can see that the initial accuracy of MetaFastKAN and MetaFastKANConv accuracy peaks at a coefficient count of 5 before dropping.
 However, even with these variations in accuracy for the coefficient count, the relative percentage change remains the same.
-This indicates that, regardless of the coefficient count, our MetaCluster framework remains capable of learning a lower-dimensional manifold, which facilitates easier clustering of weights.
+This indicates that, regardless of the number of coefficients, our MetaCluster framework can learn a lower-dimensional manifold, facilitating easier clustering of weights.